nasa-itc/sample/README.md

 configuration settings, as well as a summary on overriding parameters in mission-specific repositories.

 ## Simulation
-The default configuration returns data that is two times the request count:
+The default configuration returns data that is X * 0.001, Y * 0.002, and Z * 0.003 the request count after conversions:
 ```
 <simulator>
     <name>sample_sim</name>